univec-ai/postvec/web/docs/guides/search.md

 The function returns rank columns.
 Join on `pk_value` and cast it back to the PK type (`::bigint`, `::uuid`, ...).
 ::::

-:::: danger Newly inserted rows are not embedded within the inserting transaction The worker cannot write back before the transaction commits.
+:::: danger Vectors fill after the inserting transaction commits The worker writes back on a later transaction.
 See [eventual consistency](/docs/concepts/consistency).
 ::::